COVID-19: Guidance for businesses

-(This page was last updated 3 April 2020).
+(This page was last updated 3 March 2021).

 1. Coronavirus Job Retention Scheme

-- designate affected employees as ‘furloughed workers,’ and notify your employees of this change – changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation
+- designate affected employees as ‘furloughed workers,’ and notify your employees of this change.
+Changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation

-- submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal (HMRC will set out further details on the information required)
+- submit information to HMRC about the employees that have been furloughed and their earnings through an online portal

 2. Statutory Sick Pay